TatianaPost/portfolio/README.md

-portfolio
+Free portfolio template
 =========

-This is a free responsive portfolio template
+This is a free responsive portfolio template.

+This template is power with Foundation 5 and Lesscss.
+But you have also the css files in the folder

+Compatibility :

+IE9+
+Firefox
+Chrome
+Opera
+Safari

-To discover it see on :
+To see screen captures go to my behance :